-Begin the maneuver from a 3-foot hover into the wind and at hover RPM.
+Begin the maneuver from a 3' hover into the wind and at hover RPM.
 Start in the same manner as if you were making a normal take-off.
-As the helicopter starts to climb, continue to an altitude of 25 feet.
-Level off at 25 feet and continue to accelerate to 40 knots.
+As the helicopter starts to climb, continue to accelerate to 40 knots and climb to an altitude of 25 feet.
 Maintain 25 feet and 40 knots and initiate the quick stop by making a smooth but positive reduction of collective pitch, followed closely by a rearward pressure on the cyclic.
 The desired technique is to reduce your forward speed smoothly but rapidly as the helicopter slowly starts to descend.
 If cyclic is applied too fast, the helicopter will start to climb; if you apply cyclic too slowly, you will descend prematurely.
 When you lower the collective pitch, apply right pedal to maintain heading and adjust throttle to maintain proper RPM.
 Continue to hold aft cyclic until the helicopter has decelerated almost to a stop.
 Maintain a slight nose high attitude and as the helicopter continues to descend, start applying positive upward pressure on the collective pitch to control the descent.
-Use the left pedal to maintain heading.
-Continue to apply pitch and throttle to stop the descent, level the helicopter and terminate at a stationary 3-foot hover.
+Use left pedal to maintain heading.
+Continue to apply pitch and throttle to stop the descent, level the helicopter and terminate at a stationary 3' hover.

 Avoid an excessive tail low attitude too close to the ground.

 Use only designated areas to perform this maneuver.